Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition

-Vehicle 3, the least efficient of the fleet, shows the greatest sensitivity to battery capacity and consistently struggles under the high-demand Chicago conditions.
-At 70kWh, its median wait time is 316s, but the upper tail reveals severe congestion: the 75th percentile reaches 5652s, and the 95th percentile exceeds 18,000s.
-Over 13,000 trips experience delays longer than 10 minutes.
-Increasing the battery to 100kWh brings some relief—reducing the median to 237s, the 75th percentile to 1072s, and the 95th percentile to 10,830s.
-The number of long wait times drops to 9912, but remains unacceptably high.
-These results underscore the fundamental limitations of low-efficiency vehicles operating in dense urban settings, where even substantial battery investments cannot fully overcome their performance bottlenecks.
-For Vehicle 3, both battery capacity and extensive infrastructure support are essential, yet still insufficient to match the reliability of more efficient alternatives.
-Consistent with this, Vehicle 3 also generates the lowest V2G revenues (€559 at 70 kWh and €550 at 100 kWh), reflecting that its high consumption leaves little surplus for grid participation and that larger batteries are used primarily to sustain basic service rather than enable additional revenue streams.
+Vehicle~3, the least efficient type, is the most sensitive to battery capacity and consistently struggles under Chicago's high demand.
+At 70~kWh, its median wait time is 316~s, but the upper tail reveals severe congestion: the 75th percentile reaches 5652~s and the 95th percentile exceeds 18\,000~s, with over 13\,000 trips delayed by more than 10 minutes.
+A 100~kWh battery offers partial relief, reducing the median to 237~s, the 75th percentile to 1072~s, and the 95th percentile to 10\,830~s.
+Long-wait instances drop to 9912, but this remains far too high for acceptable service.
+These figures illustrate the fundamental limitations of low-efficiency vehicles in dense urban settings: even substantial battery investments cannot close the performance gap with more efficient alternatives.
+Vehicle~3 also generates the lowest V2G revenues (\euro{}559 at 70~kWh and \euro{}550 at 100~kWh), as its high consumption leaves little surplus energy for grid participation.